 Why this project, you ask?

-We strive to formulate our products from plants, not petroleum, and palm oil is what allows us to create natural, non-toxic formulas that perform well.
+We strive to formulate our products from plants, not petroleum, and palm oil is what allows us to create plant-based formulas that perform well.
 Seventh Generation is the first company in the industry to purchase sustainable palm kernel oil production credits to cover our company's use across our entire cleaning product portfolio.
 However, palm oil production is driving deforestation in Malaysian and Indonesian rainforests, and our purchase of those credits is an interim measure while we work diligently to achieve a sustainable sourcing goal.

 Aside from the folks at Seventh Generation, and, of course, The Lorax, if there were any creature who should speak for trees, it would be the orangutan, a species on the brink of extinction whose very name means "person of the forest."